ruslanmv/ruslanmv.github.io/_posts/2022-04-09-How-to-run-WebApp-on-SageMaker-Notebook.md

 See 'conda init --help' for more information and options.
 IMPORTANT: You may need to close and restart your shell after running 'conda init'.
 ```

+In conclusion, try to be always in your enviroment and avoid use the base kernell.

 ## Catch os.system exceptions with Python